Shashankphiske/FlightBookingChatBot/README.md

 you will be provided with a login page, if you dont have an account click on the register button and register yourself (if any errors just use : shashankphiske@gmail.com and pass : ssp )

 On successful login you will redirected to the home page, here type in the origin, destination and travel date.
 You may also give the company and the flight class.
+Eg :
+"I want to go from Pune to Mumbai on 30th July".
 The text will be processes and you will be provided with a sample data that I have created.
 If that ticket has a price more than 0 then you will be shown a razorpay trial window when you click on Book Now button.
 If the price is 0 it will directly book the flight

 In the Itinerary tab you will be provided with an upcoming flights list and a past flights  that you have taken.
 From here you can cancel the flights which you have booked.